buffbutler/spending-tracker/README.md

 npm install

+bower install

 To run you would go:

 ember s

 Note this has the server and client seperate.
-You can compile and bring the client to the server with a django command:
+You can compile and bring the client to the server with a django command.
+This triggers an ember build and then copies the files to spending_api/static so everything can be run on the server.

 python ./manage.py refreshclient